mbravoe-tech/Quality-Toolkit/README.md

 A Python toolkit for inspecting the quality of tabular datasets.

 ## Features
+- Desktop GUI for exploring datasets and generating visual quality reports.
 - Command-line interface for generating markdown quality reports.
 - Library API surfaces per-column metrics, missing-value ratios, and duplicate counts.
 - Extensible structure ready for additional quality checks and integrations.